 He also learned to be a Manager.
 He did the Strategic and Tactical Work to adopt and execute the necessary systems to achieve his vision, which brought sustained high levels of performance in his business on a day-to-day basis.

 The result was a sea change for Bob, both personally and professionally.
 His company is now well positioned to serve him in achieving his vision for his life.

 "I can't believe I ever felt like giving up and closing my doors," Bob says.
 "Now I feel like I'm just getting started."

-Do you have questions or a story about your own journey from Technician to Entrepreneur?
-Please share in the comments below.
+Do you have questions on how to begin your own journey from Technician to Entrepreneur?
+Let's connect.